kd-kinuthiadavid/password-locker/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to my TM's and colleagues
-* Inspiration
-* etc